• Skip to primary navigation

 Use

-The purpose for which a structure or lot is designed or intended to be used, occupied, or maintained.
+A use is the purpose for which a structure or lot is designed or intended to be used, occupied, or maintained.
 A few example uses are residential, retail, restaurant, and business/professional/medical office.
 An accessory use is a use subordinate to and customarily incidental to the primary use, such as a professional home office.

 Structure